-- By-laws The agency must have bylaws which clearly define the agency's purposes and functions; its organization; and the duties, authority, and responsibilities of its governing body and officers. - Articles of Incorporation The agency must be incorporated as a nonprofit health or social welfare organization or chartered as a local unit by an organization so incorporated. - Tax Exempt Status The agency must be tax exempt under Section 501(c) (3) of the Internal Revenue Code.
+- By-laws The agency must have bylaws which clearly define the agency's purposes and functions; its organization; and the duties, authority, and responsibilities of its governing body and officers. - Articles of Incorporation - The agency must be incorporated as a nonprofit health or social welfare organization or chartered as a local unit by an organization so incorporated. - Tax Exempt Status The agency must be tax exempt under Section 501(c) (3) of the Internal Revenue Code.
 This status must have been in place for two years as of July 1 of the funding year and the agency must have been in operation for two years as of July 1 of the funding year if that the agency is applying for allocations. - Governing Body (See explanation of Board in "Basic Standards", page 3) - Personnel The agency should employ a director.
 A volunteer may serve in the position of executive director but must demonstrate the ability to dedicate adequate support to the program.
 The agency must demonstrate that it has (1) a current written statement of personnel practices approved by its board and available to the entire staff; (2) written job descriptions for each staff position. - Nondiscrimination The agency must have, in compliance with the Equal Employment Opportunity Act of 1972, a written Affirmative Action Plan for employment of staff.
-The agency must also practice nondiscrimination in the employment of staff, recruitment of board volunteers, and delivery of services to clients, and will be required to comply with any legal mandates. - Continuity The agency must have been providing services on a continual basis for at least two years from the date of incorporation.
+The agency must also practice nondiscrimination in the employment of staff, recruitment of board volunteers, and delivery of services to clients, and will be required to comply with any legal mandates.

-- Special Conditions - When a new agency seeks to meet a need that is not currently met by an existing agency, start-up grants may be approved on a one-time basis not to exceed \$5,000.00.
-In addition, special grants may be awarded on an individual basis for specific projects and/or programs, upon the approval of the Executive Committee.

-- Financial Condition and Accountability

-- a.
-Financial Stability

-The agency shall present documentation of its financial condition.
+- Continuity The agency must have been providing services on a continual basis for at least two years from the date of incorporation. - Special Conditions When a new agency seeks to meet a need that is not currently met by an existing agency, start-up grants may be approved on a one-time basis not to exceed \$5,000.00.
+In addition, special grants may be awarded on an individual basis for specific projects and/or programs, upon the approval of the Executive Committee. - Financial Condition and Accountability - a.
+Financial Stability - The agency shall present documentation of its financial condition.
 The financial documentation must specifically show that there are or will be adequate financial resources to sustain current operating expenses.
-The agency must be able to demonstrate evidence of financial support from the community and a strategy to develop alternate sources of funding.
+The agency must be able to demonstrate evidence of financial support from the community and a strategy to develop alternate sources of funding. - b.

-- b.
 Accounting/Audit (Please see Audit in "Basic Standards", page 3) - Applications Applications for Funding by SJUW are through an online process.
 All applications must be submitted by the application deadline.
-SJUW staff will make themselves available to assist agencies seeking funding in the completion of the online process.
-If the agency wishes SJUW staff to informally review their online application prior to submission for omissions, such requests should be made at least 5 working days prior to submission deadline.
 After submission, the application is considered closed and revisions to the application will not be considered. - Agency Understanding of Policy In order to assure understanding and cooperation between SJUW and Partner Agencies, a copy of this Policy Manual for Partner Agencies will be posted on our website for agencies to have access to at all times.
 Be sure to check annually for any changes or updates.
 In addition, a printed copy is available to any organization upon request.
-If you should have any questions about any portion of this policy, don't hesitate to ask.